 Here is yet another roadside curiosity in the deep south of Taiwan: a false tunnel on the coastal plains of Fāngshān 枋山, Pingtung 屏東.
 It doesn’t cut through any mountainside nor is it built to withstand landslides.
 It’s just an 1,180 meter tunnel that trains pass through for no discernible reason.
 I first read about this on Michael Turton’s blog and later saw it on my first round-the-island bicycle tour.
-More recently, which is to say just a few days ago, I took a spin through the southern loop once again, and spent a little extra time examining this concrete oddity in an attempt to divine its purpose.
+More recently I took a spin around the southern loop once more, and spent a little extra time examining this concrete oddity in an attempt to divine its purpose.

 At first I was working with the idea that it’s yet another Japanese colonial era military structure much like the anti-aircraft turret that I had chanced upon previously.
 It didn’t look quite so old—but it’s made out of concrete and might have been renovated at some point given that it is still in active use.